LindsayMoir/covid/README.md

 ## Installation <a name="installation"></a>

 The code runs with Python version 3.6.3.
 There are a large number of libraries required to run this notebook.

-# import libraries

-# ARIMA libraries
-from math import sqrt
-from sklearn.metrics import mean_squared_error
-from sklearn import preprocessing from statsmodels.graphics.tsaplots import plot_acf from statsmodels.graphics.tsaplots import plot_pacf
-from statsmodels.tsa.arima_model import ARIMA from statsmodels.tsa.arima_model import ARIMAResults from statsmodels.tsa.stattools import adfuller import warnings

-# Global map visualization
-from bokeh.io import output_notebook, show, output_file
-from bokeh.plotting import figure from bokeh.models import GeoJSONDataSource, LinearColorMapper, ColorBar from bokeh.palettes import brewer

-# Regular libraries
-from datetime import datetime, timedelta import dateutil.parser import geopandas as gpd import glob from IPython.display import Image import json import math import matplotlib.pyplot as plt plt.rcParams['figure.figsize'] = (12,8) import numpy as np import pandas as pd import seaborn as sns
+Those are for ARIMA, BOKEH, and "regular libraries".
+Please go to the # import libraries cell which is near the top of the notebook for the definitive list.

 ## Project Motivation<a name="motivation"></a>